jfspps/howtos/ProgrammingC++/5_WindowsAPIAppplicationsPart2.md

 ### Menus

 Menu and menu options are also defined in MVS as resources.

+The following is demonstrated by [this project](https://github.com/jfspps/VisualStudio2005Learning/tree/main/WindowsAPIv2).
-In the resource script (`resource.rc`), one could define:
+In the resource script (`resource.rc`), one can define:

 ```cpp
 MainMenu MENU DISCARDABLE